jjti/repp/README.md

         5.1.2 If still cheapest, return the assembly

         5.1.3 If it's more expensive, move to next cheapest from #3 and repeat

+## List of things that need to be considered when creating building fragments

+1. Don't create primers for a fragment if they have off-targets in the parent fragment

+2. Don't create primers that have an excessive primer3 penalty

+3. Don't create synthetic fragments that have high synthesis complexities

+4. Don't create fragments that have off-target end-homology